metallicjs/create-metallic-app/README.md

 ## Overview

-`create-metallicjs-app` is the official CLI tool for bootstrapping MetallicJS applications.
+`create-metallic-app` is the official CLI tool for bootstrapping MetallicJS applications.
 It provides a seamless way to create new projects with various templates, allowing you to get started with development in seconds rather than hours.

 ## Getting Started